 Fraser thinks Sins of a Solar Empire avoids this problem because it "diverged" from the classic RTS structure.
 "It still has a very specific community that wants more," he adds.
 "There are games like Total War as well, but they broke away from classic base-building, because that's done.
 It's sad for me to say, but that's done.”

-over the years, classic-style entries still shine—Total Annihilation, Supreme Commander, and StarCraft II spring to mind.
+Is it done?
+Though RTS games, like pretty much every other genre, continue evolving and innovating (opens in new tab) over the years, classic-style entries still shine—Total Annihilation, Supreme Commander, and StarCraft II spring to mind.

-for the rest of the interview.
+Head over to RPS (opens in new tab) for the rest of the interview.